rfo909/CFT/doc/Doc.md

-For the case where we want to identify parts of a log line, one token at a time, individual token definitions may not co-exist under a shared root, but that is exactly the point: we have clear expectations for what we look for, at any time.
+For the case where we want to identify parts of a log line, one token at a time, individual token definitions may not co-exist under a shared root, but that is exactly the point: we have clear expectations for what we look for, at any time, and can employ different Node roots as we progress.

-The Node.addTokenComplex() function is not one that lives happily together with others.

 ### Regular Node.addToken() example